 \subsection{Prediction performance with EDA data}

-Our work extracted EDA features from various dimensions, significantly improving the prediction performance with EDA data.
-Although few studies have only used EDA data for prediction, some studies have utilized multimodal data, including EDA.
-Our EDA model has demonstrated improved accuracy compared to these studies.
-Based on the same data, Hadadi \textit{et al.} employed topological data analysis (TDA) techniques to extract features from physiological data, including EDA, TEM, and BVP; their SVM classifier achieved an $F1$ score of 0.71 on the original 159 samples~\cite{hadadi2022prediction}.
-Similarly, we also used TDA to extract EDA features, which are included in our EDA numerical features.
-Our model employing only EDA achieved a maximum accuracy of 0.788, corresponding to an $F1$ score of 0.81, which is a significant improvement.
-Islam \textit{et al.} also collected physiological data, including HR, EDA, and breathing rate, and calculated time series properties, including maximum, minimum, average, and percentage of change; their convolutional long short-term memory classifier achieved an accuracy of 97.44\% for detecting CS severity~\cite{islam2020automatic}.
-Their high accuracy is due to their data processing method, which differs from ours.
-They divided the data into time spans of 120 seconds and rolled the window with a granularity of 1 second, resulting in multiple overlapping time series data, which does not occur in our dataset.
+Our EDA feature extraction significantly improved prediction performance using EDA data.
+While some studies have used multimodal data, including EDA, few have focused solely on EDA for prediction.
+Compared to these studies, our EDA model achieved higher accuracy.
+For instance, Hadadi \textit{et al.} employed topological data analysis (TDA) techniques on physiological data, including EDA, TEM, and BVP, achieving an SVM classifier $F1$ score of 0.71 on binary classification~\cite{hadadi2022prediction}.
+Similarly, we used TDA to extract EDA features, which are included in our EDA numerical features.
+Our EDA-only model achieved a maximum accuracy of 0.697 and an $F1$ score of 0.690, which is impressive given the four-class classification task.
+Islam \textit{et al.} collected physiological data, including HR, EDA, and breathing rate, and calculated time series properties (e.g., max, min, avg, percentage change), achieving a high accuracy of 97.44\% for CS detection using a convolutional long short-term memory three-class classifier~\cite{islam2020automatic}.
+Their high accuracy can be attributed, in part, to their different data processing methods.
+They divided the data into 120-second time spans with a rolling window of 1 second, resulting in multiple overlapping time series data, which differs from our dataset.